zbrookle/dataframe_sql/README.md

 rapids in the future.

 ## SQL Syntax
-The SQL syntax for dataframe_sql is exactly the same as the syntax in *sql_to_ibis*, it's underlying package:
+The SQL syntax for dataframe_sql is exactly the same as the syntax in *sql_to_ibis*, its underlying package:

 You can see the full SQL syntax [here](https://github.com/zbrookle/sql_to_ibis)